 TRT guidelines and several doctors concur that the best strategy to reduce hematocrit is to cease TRT.
 However, discontinuing TRT can harm a man's quality of life because most men who discontinue TRT do not revert to "normal levels" and instead tend to stay hypogonadal for months.
 Fortunately, there are a number of strategies to lower high hematocrit and avoid it.

 Donate blood.
 Men on testosterone therapy can lower their hemoglobin levels with this tried-and-true method.
 And while you're doing it, you're helping someone else!
 Every donated unit of blood can reduce hematocrit by three points.
-To avoid losing too much iron and ferritin, which can lead to fatigue in men on testosterone therapy, be cautious not to donate more frequently than every 2.5 months, as advised by the Red Cross.
+Be careful not to donate more frequently than every 2.5 months, as the Red Cross advises, to prevent losing too much iron and ferritin, which can cause fatigue in men taking testosterone therapy.
 This iron blood test allows you to determine your iron and ferritin levels.
 It is advised that you donate when your hematocrit is between 51 and 52 percent.
 If you want to donate blood, you should avoid having a hematocrit above 53% because some organizations (like the Red Cross) would reject blood at that level.
 Men whose high hematocrit disqualifies them from blood donations may still donate blood if their doctors request therapeutic phlebotomy at the nearby blood center.

 Reduce the TRT dose.
 Your doctor could tell you to lower your dose if you have high hemoglobin or hematocrit levels as a result of testosterone therapy.
 This is not always a negative thing because some men take more testosterone than they need, which can have both long-term and short-term side effects.

 Make sure you drink water.
-It's critical to keep in mind that hematocrit is highly reliant on your amount of water.
+It's critical to keep in mind that hematocrit is highly dependent on the amount of water you drink.
 This might have made things worse if you were already dehydrated when you had your blood drawn.
 Talk to your doctor about a repeat test if you believe you were dehydrated.

 Address thyroid problems.
 Your RBC counts can decrease with hypothyroidism (low thyroid function) and increase with hyperthyroidism (high thyroid function).
 Doing this could be a good idea if you have yet to examine your thyroid function.
 And if you can afford it, have a complete thyroid panel, including thyroid antibodies.
 [10]